zheng0xd/JATIC-internal-docs/docs/platforms/gitlab.md

 ### Getting added to groups

 The program use Gitlab groups to provide team-based and role-based access contol to different projects and repositories.
+These groups are also used for managing calendar invitations, so that invitations do not need to be updated or forwarded when new team members join.

 After you have logged in to Gitlab, ensure that your team admin or program support adds you to the correct groups, corresponding to your team and roles.

+!!! example

-For example, if Alex is onboarding as a scrum master with the IBM team, she will want to be added as a Developer on "TEAM - IBM" at `jatic/ibm` and "JATIC Scrum Masters" at `roles/scrummasters`.
+    If Alex is onboarding as a scrum master with the IBM team, she will want to be added as a Developer on "TEAM - IBM" at `jatic/ibm` and "JATIC Scrum Masters" at `roles/scrummasters`.

-These groups are also used for managing calendar invitations, so that invitations do not need to be updated or forwarded when new team members join.
     Because Alex was added to the groups "TEAM - IBM" and "JATIC Scrum Masters", she will automatically be sent meetings for their scrum meetings, as well as the scrum of scrums.

 ### Getting added to the program org chart